Nithya0820/SignLanguageDetection/readme.txt

-Hello nithya how are you
+Hello nithya how are youhjk